Mezzky/pokemon-app/README.md

 # Pokemon App

-This website is give you Information about Pokemon and soon w i l l b e G ame of Pokemon, Currently, two official features are available:
+This website is give you Information about Pokemon and soon w i l l b e G a me of Pokemon, Currently, two official features are available:

 - Pokedex